chrispenny/silverstripe-webpagetest/README.md

 # silverstripe-webpagetest

+The goal of this module is to give you a way to queue and view WebPageTest performance tests.
+This is still early days though - we have some basic functionality, but this definitely isn't replacing a paid for testing service (at least not yet).

 - [Installation](#installation)
 - [Using the dev/tasks](#using-the-devtasks)
 - [Viewing your submissions and results](#viewing-your-submissions-and-results)
 - [Supported request configuration](docs/available-config.md)
 - [Using the Services](docs/using-the-services.md)

+## Out of box

+- Provides Request and Service classes that you can use to queue and consume WebPageTest performance test results.
+- Provides dev/tasks that can be used to queue and consume WebPageTest performance test results on a schedule.
+- Basic ModelAdmin to view your submissions and WebPageTest performance test results.

+## Still to come

+- Reports!
+- Graphs?
+- Consume more of the performance test result data
+- Unit tests (... forgive me)

 ## Installation